ec965/smart_scale/README.md

 3. LCD to display weight (grams), fruit type, calories

 # Algorithm
+Upon button press to record Caloric data.
 1. Weight is recorded from load cell.
 2. Fruit type is recorded from google vision/pi camera.
 3. Grams per calorie is calculated using dictionary.
-4. LED blinks, LCD is updated.
+4. LLCD is updated.
 5. Calories are recorded somewhere (google sheet with iftt?)

 # Reach Goals
 1. Implement a database to collect caloric data.
 2. implement user facing android app or website that can record calories.

-Enoch Chau and Rebecca Leung
-SD Hacks 2019